MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 If Alt-Svc connection fails, these clients SHOULD fall back to the HTTPS RR client connection procedure ({{client-behavior}}).

-For clients that implement support for ECH, the interaction between HTTPS RRs and Alt-Svc is described in {{ech-client-behavior}}.
+Clients that implement support for ECH MUST perform the HTTPS RR query first, and MUST only make use of Alt-Svc when operating in SVCB-optional mode (see
+{{ech-client-behavior}}).

 This specification does not alter the DNS queries performed when connecting to an Alt-Svc hostname (typically A and/or AAAA only).